 Lifting towers and decks

 The new Botlek Bridge is a lifting bridge with two bridge decks suspended between six lifting towers.
 Two sets of red cable pulleys are installed on each tower and the deck of the new Botlek Bridge is raised and lowered via cables running over these cable pulleys.

 The separate components of the two decks were produced in Germany and were specifically designed to be suitable for transport by road.
 The components were brought to Schiedam by lorry in a total of 220 trips.
 The decks were assembled simultaneously on the pier at Mammoet before being floated into position.
 This approach, involving manufacture in Germany and assembly close to the bridge's location, is unique.

 The A-Lanes A15 consortium carrying out the A15 Maasvlakte – Vaanplein project consists of Ballast Nedam, John Laing, Strabag and Strukton.

-Ronald grew up in an international environment, which also shaped his career in integrated projects.
-From his design and engineering background, he grew into the project management of large complex projects.
-He now gratefully uses and masters this experience, in his current role as Managing Director of Ballast Nedam Infra Projects, where a customer-oriented focus is used and employed in tender and project selection.
+Ronald grew up in an international environment: the basis of his career in integral projects.
+From his design and engineering background, he has grown into the project management of large, complex projects.